 This year, though, she pushed a platform that resonated with the city.
 She backed efforts to raise the minimum wage to $15; called for rent control in the city where rental prices keep climbing; and supported a tax on millionaires to help fund a public transit system.

 “We want to win $15 an hour to make life easier for Seattle residents, but we will be making a few things clear.
 This will not be easy," said Sawant.
 "We will be going up against the might of corporations, big business and the super wealthy who will fight tooth and nail to prevent this from happening.”

 “Even though we don’t believe in capitalism, we fight for reforms within the system because the experience of fighting for them raises the political consciousness of the working class and builds solidarity,” she added.

 Sawant said that even if Seattle approves a new minimum wage, she believes that over the next few decades the real value of that wage will be “eroded.”

-“We cannot replace capitalism without learning the lessons by fighting for reforms – you don’t learn how to fight to change a capitalist society to a socialist one in school.
-You learn from the real experience of the struggle,” Sawant told Al Jazeera.
+“We cannot replace capitalism without learning the lessons by fighting for reforms.
+You don’t learn how to fight to change a capitalist society to a socialist one in school.
+You learn from the real experience of the struggle,” she said.

 During her campaign, she condemned economic inequality, contending that some people aren't benefiting from the city's declining jobless rate and downtown building boom.

-“We didn’t take a dime from big business," Sawant told Al Jazeera.
-"We raised $120,000 through grassroots efforts alone, and we didn’t seek any endorsements from the Democratic Party.”
+“We didn’t take a dime from big business," she told Al Jazeera.
+"We raised $120,000 through grass-roots efforts alone, and we didn’t seek any endorsements from the Democratic Party.”